sparklecoin/sparklecoin/testing/multisig-2_2.md

 ---------------------------------------

 Bob creates a transaction to spend the coins that Alice sent to the multisig address.
-The transaction will have 360 SPKL (Alice's coins) as input and 359.99 SPKL as output (because of the mandatory 0.01 SPKL transaction fee; the transaction won't be accepted by the network without it).
+The transaction will have 360 SPRK (Alice's coins) as input and 359.99 SPRK as output (because of the mandatory 0.01 SPRK transaction fee; the transaction won't be accepted by the network without it).

 **Bob:**